t2wain/HexagonLicense/README.md

 - Multiple different software will require different licenses
 - A software can have multiple modules and each module might require different licenses

-Analyzing the license usage information will allow each software administator to perform the following for his software:
+Analyzing the license usage information will allow each software administrator to perform the following for his software:

 - Lease licenses based on past level of usage that typically corresponds to cyclical work loads
 - Monitor license usage in real-time (which software, who is using it, from which computer, and for how long)